Top 15 Automated API Testing Tools 2025

 Katalon is an all-in-one automated API testing tool.
 With Katalon you can:

-After test runs, Katalon generates detailed reports with relevant metrics for you to monitor your efficiency and make data-driven decision.
+Katalon generates detailed reports with metrics to support data-driven decisions.

 📝 Want a customized automated API testing tool for your org?
-Share what you need and Katalon can help you build a tailored solution.
+Share your needs and Katalon can build a tailored solution.

 Feature highlights:

-• User-friendly REST client with an intuitive, modern interface
+- User-friendly REST client with a modern UI

 Drawbacks: